 Our calendar includes the following:

-- Days one through seven: We list properties, but don’t consider offers.
+- Days 1 through 7: We list properties, but don’t consider offers.

 - Days 8 through 15: Under the Homebuyer Priority timeframe, we consider offers only from prospective owner-occupants, nonprofits, and the Neighborhood Stabilization Program (NSP).

 - Day 16 and beyond: We consider offers from all buyers, including investors.